-In addition to the machine knitting workshops Sian will be hosting 10 new workshops in 2020/21
+In addition to the machine knitting workshops Sian will be hosting a range of workshops in 2021

 To enquire and/or book a place on these courses please use the contact form at the bottom of the page.

 Plasticsmithing 1: A short introduction to designing and making jewellery with waste plastics

 £116 plus £8 materials April 17th 2021 – FULLY BOOKED May 15th 2021- FULLY BOOKED

 Plastic offers huge potential for creating exciting colours, textures, shapes, forms and finishes.
 This one day course will provide beginners with the basics required to experiment freely and safely and to complete a unique piece of jewellery to take away.
 During the day participants will learn about the types and characteristics of plastics readily available as waste and a range of safe techniques that can be used to create jewellery and other small objects.By the end of the day you will have:

 • Learned about a range of plastic types and where they can be found.

 • Used a range of tools and techniques to texture, cut, carve, form and join plastic safely

 • Understood health, safety and environmental issues and precautions required for safe working